MI-DPLA/combine/docs/workflow.rst

   - ``DB ID`` - Record's Primary Key in MySQL
   - ``Combine ID`` - identifier assigned to Record on creation, sticks with Record through all stages and Jobs
-  - ``Record ID`` - Record identifier that is acquired, or created, on Record creation, and is used for publishing downsteram.
+  - ``Record ID`` - Record identifier that is acquired, or created, on Record creation, and is used for publishing downstream.
 This may be modified across Jobs, unlike the ``Combine ID``.
   - ``Originating OAI set`` - what OAI set this record was harvested as part of
   - ``Unique`` - True/False if the ``Record ID`` is unique in this Job
   - ``Document`` - link to the Record's raw, XML document, blank if error